vhartikainen/protecting-workloads-workshop/docs/host-layer/build.md

 2. On the Specify stack details step, update the following parameters depending on how you are doing this workshop:

+- If you are sharing an AWS account with someone else in the ssame region, change the name of the stack to __pww-yourinitials__
 - Automated Scanner: __Set to false.__
 - Scanner Username: __Leave default.__
 - Scanner Password: __Leave default.__